 The importance of micronutrients cannot be overstated.
-They serve a fundamental role toward your health, development, growth and overall wellness.
+They serve a fundamental role in your health, development, growth, and overall wellness.

 Why Are Micronutrients Important?